 Cash Advance or Loan?
 Which is Right for My Business?

 So now that you know the difference between a merchant cash advance and a loan, how do you decide which one is right for your business?
 The answer is, it all depends on you and your unique business needs.
 Here are a few things to consider to point you in the right direction.

 Your personal credit is a key component to help you establish business credit.
 Since loan repayments or lack thereof, are reported to credit bureaus, if you don’t have great personal credit, it may be harder to obtain a loan from traditional sources.
 If your credit is less than stellar, a merchant cash advance may be the better option.

 Profits and Credit Card Revenues

 Banks will look at your business’ overall profits and number of years in business as factors in determining whether or not you qualify for a loan.
-Companies that provide merchant cash advances are also interested in the amount of time you’ve been in business, but they’re more interested in your credit card revenues since that’s how the cash advance will be repaid.
+Companies that provide merchant cash advances are also interested in the amount of time you’ve been in business, but they’re more interested in your credit card revenues.

 To repay a traditional loan, you pay monthly installments of a fixed amount due at the same time each month.
-Cash advances are paid back on either daily or weekly intervals and the amount will fluctuate based on your credit card revenue.
-If you prefer the flexibility of varying repayment amounts based on your credit cards sales, a cash advance would be the better option.
-If you prefer a little more consistency in your repayment schedule, a loan is the better choice.
+Cash advances are different.
+The remittance is taken out on either daily or weekly intervals, and the amount will fluctuate based on your credit card revenue.
+If you prefer to wait until you make money to fulfill your agreement, a cash advance would be the better option.
+If you’re seeking a firm repayment schedule, a loan is the better choice.

 Use of Capital